ilya-pirogov/django-rest-swagger/README.md

         )
     ```

-2. Use `SwaggerRouter` registration of your REST API:
+2. Use `SwaggerRouter` for registration of your REST API:

    ```python
    from rest_framework_swagger import routers